-Last Sunday, I had the opportunity to see a great documentary on TVE 2 (co-produced by Arte France , Spanish Television and Television of Catalonia, who should be congratulated for the social and educational use of the TV) on the ...
-'History of Planned Obsolescence ', or what is the same,' deliberately reducing the life of a product to increase its consumption '.
-A magnificent synthesis of the documentary is featured on the video below program progress (4 ') that TVE own offered ...
+Last Sunday, I had the opportunity to see a great documentary on the TVE 2 (co-produced by Arte France , Spanish TV and Television of Catalonia, who must be congratulated for the social and educational use of the TV) on the ...
+'History of Planned Obsolescence ', or what is the same,' deliberately reducing the life of a product to increase its consumption.
+"A magnificent synthesis of the documentary is featured on the following video program progress (4 ') that TVE own offered ...
 Buy Conspiracy.
 Advance.

-In the present reorganization of our Company in RED (characterized by globalization, interdependence, migration, climate change, economic crisis, increasing activity 'online', developing digital technologies, ...), new values and behaviors (digital culture ) are emerging and spreading widely (transparency, consistency, social and environmental factor, collaboration / sharing, the intangible value of 'VOI', sustainable development, diversity, self-management / self-learning, collective intelligence, ...), whose impact can be seen both at global and local, as eg the status of ' GM Soy in Paraguay ',' Wikileaks 'recent discussion of the so-called' Sinde Law 'in the Spanish Senate and the problem of 'Air Traffic Controllers' , creation and social sharing information and knowledge on YouTube , Wikipedia , Tweeter , etc..
+In the present reorganization of our Company in RED (characterized by globalization, interdependence, migration, climate change, economic crisis, increasing activity 'online', developing digital technologies, ...), new values and behaviors (digital culture ) are emerging and spreading widely (transparency, consistency, social and environmental factor, collaboration / sharing, the intangible value of 'VOI' sustainable development, diversity, self management / self-learning, collective intelligence, ...), whose impact can be seen both at global and local regulations, eg the status of ' GM Soy in Paraguay ',' Wikileaks 'recent discussion of the so-called' Sinde Law 'in the Spanish Senate and the problem of 'Air Traffic Controllers' , creation and social sharing information and knowledge on YouTube , Wikipedia , Tweeter , etc.

-For 'programmed obsolescence' ('OP'), can understand the 'deliberate reduction in product life cycle, during the design and production process thereof, so that last less and, therefore, is consumed more by frequent and repeated 'purchases.
+By 'planned obsolescence' ('OP'), can understand the 'deliberate reduction in product life cycle, during the design and production process thereof, so that last less and, therefore, is consumed more by frequent and repeated 'purchases.

 The 'OP' is the basis of our current consumer society or the 'Growth', whose logic 'does not grow to meet the needs, but growth for growth.
 Grow indefinitely with unlimited production, for consumption must grow without limit.
-'How unlimited consumption is achieved?'
-Seducing the consumer to want to own something a little new, a little better, and just before than necessary ' .
-And how he seduces as Serge Latouche, professor of economics at the University Paris-XI by?
-'Three key elements:.
-1 - Advertising, 2 - Planned Obsolescence, and 3 - the Credit..'.
+'And how unlimited consumption is achieved?'
+Seducing the consumer to want to own something a little newer, a little better, and a little before than necessary ' .
+And you know how to seduce ?, as Serge Latouche, professor of economics at the University Paris-XI, by 'three fundamental elements: 1.
+Advertising, Planned Obsolescence 2.- and 3.- Credit'.

-For critical to the Company's growth, or wastage ('Use and Throw'), and defenders of the 'Theory of Economic degrowth',' not enough to reform production processes, but must rethink the economy and our values ( paradigm change, cultural change) ', proposing an economic downturn to permanently abandon the' Company Growth ', warn that because the logic of' unlimited growth 'is not sustainable in the long run because it is based on a contradiction ...
+For critical to the Company's growth, or wastage ('Use and Throw'), and advocates' Degrowth Theory ',' not enough to reform production processes, but must rethink the economy and our values ( paradigm change, cultural change) ', proposing an economic slowdown to abandon the' Company Growth ', then warn that the logic of' unlimited growth 'is not sustainable in the long term because it is based on a contradiction ...